kkurt/the-hand/README.md

 ### Step 3: Instantiate a custom parser

-The example parser above works great for the CurrencyIn Rule - but know nothing about other types of rules.
+The example parser above works great for the CurrencyIn Rule - but knows nothing about other types of rules.
 You will need to build your other custom Rules and RuleParsers, then combine them together using the [`RuleParser` case class](../../blob/master/src/main/scala/com/gilt/thehand/RuleParser.scala#L35):

 ```